SSRR/SSRR2013/README.md

 1. [Open http://localhost:9778/](http://localhost:9778/)

-1. Start hacking away by modifying the files in the `src` directory (all the pages are in the SSRR2013/src/documents/pages/ directory)
+1. Start hacking away by modifying the files in the `src` directory.
+All the pages are in the SSRR2013/src/documents/pages/ directory.
+Only the index.html (entry of the website) is under SSRR2013/src/

+2. Files with .md extension are text files based on [Markdown](http://daringfireball.net/projects/markdown/syntax) markup.

 1. Every time you want to commit your modifications on your local repository: